Athlaeos/ValhallaMMO/README.md

 - New potion effects with an effect indicator
 - Enemy progression, gaining increased stats as you level up
 - Global effect boosters, which you may sell in your server shops as EULA-friendly server perks
-- Likewise, the plugin by default includes damage indicators to tell you how much damage you're doing (Requires "Decent Holograms" to be installed)
+- Likewise, the plugin by default includes damage indicators to tell you how much damage you're doing (Requires "Decent Holograms" to be installed on 1.19, 1.20+ uses TextDisplay)
   - By default only enabled on "dummies", which are armor stands wearing an item marked with the "dummy" tag
   - Display the damage type that is dealt
   - Display DPS (Damage Per Second) as well as critical hits